altmann/FluentResults/README.md

 ## Processing a Result

 After you get a Result object from a method you have to process it.
-This means, you have to check if the operation completed successfully or not.
-The properties `IsSuccess` and `IsFailed` at the Result object indicates success or failure.
+This means, you have to check if the operation was completed successfully or not.
+The properties `IsSuccess` and `IsFailed` in the Result object indicate success or failure.
 The value of a `Result<T>` can be accessed via the properties `Value` and `ValueOrDefault`.

 ```csharp
 Result<int> result = DoSomething();